librefit/librefit-old/README.md

 # LibreFit: Open Source calorie counter, diet plan and exercise tracker

-LibreFit is a server-based application for count calories, plan diets and track exercise:
+LibreFit is a server-based application for calorie counting, diet plans and exercise tracking.

  - Written in Go (Golang) and NuxtJS.
  - Free, open source and self-hosted